Shane Pow: Early life

-Mediacorp artiste
+Career

 In 2012, Pow signed a contract with MediaCorp as an artiste after he had completed his National Service obligations.
 His breakthrough role came in 2012 as B Niu (B牛) in the local drama It Takes Two.
 He was also nominated for the Best Newcomer in the Star Awards 2013.
 He slowly rose to fame and obtained more significant roles in dramas such as Love At Risk and The Recruit diaries.

 In 2014, Pow ventured into hosting, where he hosted Cheap and Good and also Style Check-in 4.
-He has also filmed Serve H.O.T, Against the Tide and Three Wishes that has awarded for Top 10 Most Popular Male Artistes in Star Awards 2015, 2016 & 2017.
+He has also filmed Serve H.O.T, Against the Tide and Three Wishes that has awarded for Top 10 Most Popular Male Artistes in Star Awards 2015, 2016 and 2017.
 In 2015, he has filmed Family On The Edge and The Journey: Our Homeland.
-In 2016, he has filmed House of Fortune, Beyond Words & Peace & Prosperity and two toggle original series, I Want to Be a Star where his first leading role & Soul Reaper.
+In 2016, he has filmed House of Fortune, Beyond Words and Peace & Prosperity and two toggle original series, I Want to Be a Star where his first leading role and Soul Reaper.

 In September 2016, Pow, appeared on television in blackface after a casting director fails to find a person of African descent for a role in the drama series I Want to Be a Star.
 Pow's father in the series, played by veteran actor Chew Chor Meng, had said Indians and Africans are "all the same".
 In the following month, the episode was pulled from Mediacorp's online streaming service Toggle following a public outcry on social media for being racist.

 In 2017, he had filmed When Duty Calls that gains his nomination for Best Supporting Actor in Star Awards 2018.
 On 12 December 2017, Pow signed on a management contract with Mediacorp, thus ending his working relationship with Beam Artistes.
 In 2018, he has filmed Mind Matters and Toggle original series, Die Die Also Must Serve and Love At Cavenagh Bridge.